cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/backup_and_restore.md

 Parameters specification available in the [{{< param product_name >}} API documentation](http://docs.cloudify.co/api/latest/#the-plugins-update-resource).

-#### Special case -- restoring scheduled executions {#special-case-restoring-scheduled-executions}
+#### Special Case - Restoring Scheduled Executions {#special-case-restoring-scheduled-executions}

-During a snapshot-restore procedure pending scheduled execution tasks are added to the message queue, overdue executions on the other hand are marked as failed.
+During a snapshot restore procedure pending scheduled execution tasks are added to the message queue, overdue executions on the other hand are marked as failed.
 For example assume the following flow:

 * at 01:00 user adds a scheduled workflow set to take place at 4:00